dave-lab41/darkroom/README.md

 ###10.
 Review the results

-When training ends after a few days, you can test your model with the jupyter notebook 'examples/ssd/ssd_detect.ipynb' inside the container.
+When 120,000 iterations of training ends after a few days, you can test your model with the jupyter notebook 'examples/ssd/ssd_detect.ipynb' inside the container.

-First use a jupyter terminal to wget images that you would like to test for face detection.
+First use a jupyter terminal to wget images from the internet that you would like to test for face detection.
+Alternatively, place images on your local computer in one of the local volumes mounted to the Docker container so the images can be accessed from inside the container

 Then set the model_weights variable in cell 2 of 'examples/ssd/ssd_detect.ipynb' to the location of your model, such as